Dikkekip/dikkekip.github.io/_posts/2024-01-24-pim-for-groups-1.md

 description: "Discover the magic of automating PIM for groups with PowerShell and GraphAPI in Azure."
 categories: [Azure, PowerShell, Cloud Computing, DevOps, PIM, GraphAPI]
 tags: [Azure PIM, PowerShell Scripting, GraphAPI, Cloud Security, Access Management, Azure Automation, IT Security, Cloud Administration, Microsoft Azure, DevOps Practices]
+image:
+  path: /assets/img/pim-for-groups/thumbnail.png
+  src: /assets/img/pim-for-groups/thumbnail.png
+  alt: A visually striking and professional LinkedIn post thumbnail for a blog about automating Privileged Identity Management (PIM) for groups with PowerShell and GraphAPI in Azure.
+The image should feature elements like a magic wand, Azure logo, PowerShell icon, GraphAPI graphics, and digital networks, signifying the integration of magic, technology, and cloud computing.
+The image should have a modern, tech-savvy feel with a touch of whimsy, suitable for professional sharing.
 ---

 Hey tech enthusiasts! 👨‍💻🚀 Today, we're venturing into the mystical realm of Privileged Identity Management (PIM) iteration 3 APIs.
 Ever felt like deciphering PIM APIs is like unraveling ancient runes?
 Join the club!
 Today's quest involves the nuances of activating roles for groups eligible under PIM...